 While patients who wear contact lenses or eyeglasses are accustomed to visiting the eye doctor frequently to change their prescriptions, those who do not often incorrectly believe that they do not need to see an eye doctor.
 Even if you have clear vision and no symptoms, the team at Silicon Valley Eye Physicians recommends eye exams every two years.

 Regular eye exams are important because they allow our doctors to evaluate your eye health using advanced tools.
 In some cases, we may even diagnose a vision-threatening eye disorder before the onset of symptoms.
-We offer comprehensive eye exams for patients of all ages at both of our locations in Sunnyvale, CA, and Santa Clara.
-Because early treatment gives you the best chances of saving your vision following a serious diagnosis, we are strong advocates of the importance of regular eye exams.
+We offer comprehensive eye exams for patients of all ages at both of our locations in Sunnyvale, CA. Because early treatment gives you the best chances of saving your vision following a serious diagnosis, we are strong advocates of the importance of regular eye exams.

 Other Experts Support Regular Eye Exams